walabubu/cs_api/README.md

 Run
 -----

 This will start the service in Erlang shell.
 By default the service listens at port 8000.
-You can modify [erl.config](erl.config) to use a different port number.
+You can modify [httpd.config](httpd.config) to use a different port number.

     $ make shell